German schools, reopened a month ago, have seen no major coronavirus outbreaks

 “But my honest answer is I don’t know,” he said.
 “You have to evaluate every little cluster.”

-Germany’s federal states, which are responsible for coronavirus prevention measures, have plans to increase school restrictions if case numbers in local communities grow.
+Germany’s states, which are responsible for coronavirus prevention measures, have plans to increase school restrictions if case numbers in local communities grow.
 For now, students in most parts of the country sit in their classrooms — often two to a desk — as normal.

 When some grades went back in the spring, there were efforts to stagger schedules and reduce class sizes.
 But staffing and space restraints have meant a return to normal class sizes for many schools.
 There remain attempts to keep students in “bubbles” and limit how much different classes interact.